grantmcdermott/lecturenotes/README.md

     File > New File > R Markdown > From Template > Lecture Notes (lecturenotes)

+(You can also select a “lean” template version that just provides the scaffolding without any explanatory text or examples.)

-Clicking on the “Knit” button thereafter will automatically produce both output formats.
+Clicking on the “Knit” button in RStudio will automatically output to both HTML and PDF.

 ## Limitations